Joe Manchin Wields Shotgun In Dramatic New Campaign Ad

 — Joe Manchin (@JoeManchinWV) September 10, 2018

-Trump won West Virginia by an over 40 percent margin, claiming every county in the state and leaving Manchin vulnerable and he has decided to attach his campaign to the health care issue, this time in line with the federal party, and putting a clear line in the sand between him and Morrisey.
+Trump won West Virginia by an over 40 percent margin, claiming every county in the state and leaving Manchin vulnerable.
+For his part, Machin has seemingly decided to attach his campaign to the health care issue, this time in line with the federal party, drawing a clear line in the sand between him and Morrisey.

-Manchin is a conservative Democrat and has enjoyed a cordial relationship with the President, something that Manchin has spoken about on the campaign trail, with Trump also admitting that he likes Manchin.
-That statement came at an event that will probably have damaged the relationship between the two, a campaign rally for Morrisey where Trump threw his support behind the Republican candidate.
+Manchin is a conservative Democrat that has enjoyed a cordial relationship with the President — something that Manchin has spoken about on the campaign trail — with Trump also admitting that he likes Manchin.
+That statement came at an event that may endanger the cordiality between the two — a campaign rally for Morrisey where Trump threw his support behind the Republican candidate.

-Polls show the race as a tight contest, and in a state that voted overwhelmingly for Trump, the endorsement of the President could well make the difference which left Manchin looking for a new option to win over West Virginians and so he went to the well and found his gun again.
+Polls show the race as a tight contest, and in a state that voted overwhelmingly for Trump, the endorsement of the President could well make the difference.
+This reality could be what forced Manchin to look for a new wedge issue to win over West Virginians — so he went to the well and found his gun again.